KvotheBloodless/signalk-clicksend-notification-relay/README.md

 # About ClickSend

-ClickSend (no affiliation), is a company that provides messaging gateway as a service.
+ClickSend (no affiliation with the author or this software), is a company that provides messaging gateway as a service.
 This plugin uses it to forward your notifications to your mobile phone via SMS message.
 ClickSend is a commercial service and you will need to pay a fee.
 The pre-paid option is quite suitable for this purpose with long expiry terms.
 You can get started for free however, you will be given a little credit for testing when you sign up.

 # Installation